ZafirProjects/SpringBootBackend/README.md

 ## Prerequisites
 Ensure java is installed on your machine (preferably Java 17 [Bellsoft Liberica](https://bell-sw.com/pages/downloads/#jdk-17-lts)) \
-Install maven on to your computer using the following [guide](https://www.baeldung.com/install-maven-on-windows-linux-mac) \
-On MacOS with home-brew you can just do:
+Install maven on to your computer using the following [guide](https://www.baeldung.com/install-maven-on-windows-linux-mac).
+Or if you're on MacOS with [homebrew](https://brew.sh) installed you can just do:
 ```
 brew install maven
 ```